STAT545-UBC-hw-2019-20/stat545-hw-forouh/README.md

-# This is a assignment 1,excersise 1 STAT 545 Repository
+# This is assignment 1,excersise 1 STAT 545 Repository

 ## In this repo you will know me :bowtie: